 Colonial men’s fashion was also similar to Renaissance fashion at first; most men wore a loose dress shirt, a doublet or vest and a long coat.
 Dress shirts of this period had cuffs at the wrist and stiff collars that were worn popped up.
 The cravat, or decorative neck scarf, became popular during this time and evolved into the modern-day tie.
 Upper hose were replaced by breeches, but the two are very similar.
 Tights were still worn below the knee.

 One distinct change in men’s fashion was the popularity of the wig and folded hat.
 It was the style for men to wear their hair long, pulled back at the top of the neck and curled in front.
 They also powdered their hair to make it appear white.
-It was difficult and uncomfortable to wear a hat with a wig, so hats were often carried under the arm.
+It was difficult and uncomfortable to wear a hat with a wig just like what you need to know when it comes to dry cleaning, so hats were often carried under the arm.
 This led to a new hat style-the ‘three corner hat’ or tricorne that we have come to associate with this time period.